Santroller/Santroller/wiring_guides/ps2.md

 - A microcontroller

-  - The Pi Pico is currently the only supported microcontroller.
-You will need to use an [older build](https://github.com/Santroller/Santroller/releases/tag/v10.1.188) if you wish to use any of the other microcontrollers listed below, and no support will be provided as this build is very old.
-This build is also missing quite a few features from the more recent builds, and in the future Santroller will only support the Pi Pico, or other boards based on it.
+  - The Pi Pico 1 and Pi Pico 2, or microcontrollers based on these, are currently the only supported microcontrollers.

     {% include sections/microcontrollers.md %}

 - For any 5v microcontrollers, you will need a 3.3v voltage regulator.